 - (1) The policy may contain a reinstatement provision with respect to policies for which the grace period has elapsed and include the conditions of the reinstatement. - (2) The period of reinstatement may not be less than three years from the date of lapse. - (3) Evidence of insurability may be required. - (4) The policy shall clearly describe the dollar amount necessary to reinstate.
 The company may require that the monthly deduction for any grace period be paid plus sufficient premium to maintain the policy in force for up to three months.
 Monthly deductions cannot be charged for the period of default beyond the grace period. - (5) If applicable, repayment/reinstatement of any policy loan may be required with interest rates not exceeding the interest rates as permitted in the loan provision of the policy. - (6) If the policy imposes charges for a limited period of time (for example, surrender charges on the account value), the reinstatement provision shall state whether and in what manner the charges will be imposed on the reinstated policy.
-Otherwise, no charges shall be applicable with respect to the reinstatement policy. - (7) The policy shall describe how the account value will be determined upon reinstatement.
+Otherwise, no charges shall be applicable with respect to the reinstatement policy.

+- (7) The policy shall describe how the account value will be determined upon reinstatement.
 If the account value and any loan value are reinstated, interest shall be credited to the account value consistent with any interest charges on the loan during the period of lapse. - (8) With respect to any reinstated policy, the following applies: - (a) With respect to statements made in an application for reinstatement, the policy is incontestable after it has been in force during the insured's lifetime for two years beginning with the day of reinstatement.
 The contestable period is based only on statements in the reinstatement application, unless the original contestable period has not yet expired.
-The reinstated policy may include an exception to the incontestability provision for fraud in the procurement of the reinstated policy when permitted by applicable law in the state where the policy is delivered or issued for delivery. - (b) The suicide exclusion shall not exceed two years from the day of reinstatement.

-(c) If a policy contains a reinstatement provision or other policy provision that references the subject matter of Paragraph (8)(a) and/or (8)(b), the policy references shall be consistent with (8)(a) and/or (8)(b).
+The reinstated policy may include an exception to the incontestability provision for fraud in the procurement of the reinstated policy when permitted by applicable law in the state where the policy is delivered or issued for delivery. - (b) The suicide exclusion shall not exceed two years from the day of reinstatement, or any shorter period as may be required by applicable law in the state where the policy is delivered or issued for delivery. - (c) If a policy contains a reinstatement provision or other policy provision that references the subject matter of Paragraph (8)(a) and/or (8)(b), the policy references shall be consistent with (8)(a) and/or (8)(b).